How to Check Your Mac for Viruses and Malware

 - Your Mac is slower than usual.
 This could be a sign of someone using your machine for mining cryptocurrency or running DDOS attacks — not something you’d normally partake in.

-- You start seeing annoying security alerts, even though you didn’t run any scans.
+- You receive security alerts without scanning your Mac.
 Scareware could be the culprit here.
 It’s a kind of malware capable of pressuring you into installing more malware.

-- Your web browser’s homepage has changed unexpectedly, or new toolbars have appeared out of the blue.
+- Your browser has a new homepage or extensions you haven’t added.
 This is a sign your browser has been hijacked and is directing you to malicious third-party sites.

 - You are bombarded with ads.
 A classic indication of adware.
 While not too dangerous, this type of malware generates profits from ad clicks.
 Of course, none of the proceeds go to your pocket.